Nadeem014-r/100-Days-DSA-CPP/README.md

 Practiced reversing a number using modulo (%) and division.
 Strengthened understanding of number manipulation and conditional checks.
 Added the solution file in day5/solution.cpp.
-Moving ahead with more number-based problems tomorrow inshaAllah!!
+Moving ahead with more number-based problems tomorrow inshaAllah.

 **🗓️ Day 6** – Count Factors of a Number